Anne Hankford

-Anne Hankford (c.
+Lady Anne Butler, Countess of Ormond (c.
 1431 – 13 November 1485) was the first wife of Thomas Butler, 7th Earl of Ormond (c.
 1426- 3 August 1515).
 She was the great-grandmother of Anne Boleyn.

+Early life and family

-She was a daughter and co-heiress of Sir Richard Hankford (c.
-1397 – 1431) of Annery, Monkleigh, Devon, feudal baron of Bampton (grandson of Sir William Hankford (c.
-1350 – 1423), Chief Justice of the King's Bench) by his second wife Lady Anne Montagu (d.1457), a daughter of John Montagu, 3rd Earl of Salisbury (c.
-1350 – 1400).
-Her paternal grandparents were Richard Hankford and Thomasine de Stapeldon.
-Her maternal grandparents were John Montagu and Maud Francis, daughter of Sir Adam Francis, Lord Mayor of London.
+She was a daughter and co-heiress of Sir Richard Hankford of Annery, Monkleigh, Devon, feudal baron of Bampton by his second wife Anne Montagu, a daughter of John Montagu, 3rd Earl of Salisbury.

+Marriage and issue

 She married Thomas Butler, 7th Earl of Ormond before 1450.
 He was the youngest son of James Butler, 4th Earl of Ormond and Joan de Beauchamp.
 They had two daughters: